kztera/git-github-study/README.md

 ### II.2.13.
 LICENSE

 License is a legal document that gives you permission to use, copy, modify, and distribute the software.
 It's important to include a license in your project because it protects you from people who want to use your code without giving you credit.
 It also protects you from people who want to use your code to make money without paying you.
 In other words, a license is a legal document that protects you from people who want to use your code without giving you credit.
 It also protects you from people who want to use your code to make money without paying you.
 A popular license is the MIT license, which allows people to use your code for any purpose, as long as they give you credit.

+You can add a license to your project by creating a file called `LICENSE` in your repository.
+You can also add a license to an existing repository by clicking the `Add a license` button on the repository's page.